LT New LOGO

 Disney

 “Everything the light touches is our kingdom.”
 Who could forget the incredible bond between Mufasa and son Simba in Disney’s beloved animated movie?
-It’s the great Mufasa who teaches his eager cub important life lessons like the delicate balance of the Pride Lands, and that the great kings never leave us — they look down on us from the stars.
+It’s the majestic Mufasa who teaches his eager cub and heir important life lessons like the delicate balance of the Pride Lands, and that the great kings never leave us — they look down on us from the stars.
+You’ll definitely be feeling the Father’s Day love.

 Book The Lion King tickets on London Theatre.